2009…in no particular order

 The Burn has no such naivety about it – it’s the sound of a ticking bomb in a 20 Jazz Funk Greats scored by Giorgio Moroder kinda way.
 If I was in a field in the late 80s off the M25 again, chances are I’d probably dance to it.
 But that’s just me.
 Toxic Clock is more ticking menace – think of furnaces and dangerous chemicals (there’s so many love songs, perhaps a hymn to furnaces and dangerous chemicals is a bit more honest in these enlightened times of devolution) .
 Can’t say it helps – but it worked for me.

-Mushroom Air, and with a title like that, it can only mean ‘THE END’.
+The finale is Mushroom Air, and with a title like that, it can only mean ‘THE END’.
 It’s the soundtrack to restored footage of Christmas Island tests – it’s the build-up and the cutting to the aftermath of ash falling into the sea, views through goggles from a Navy battle cruiser that doesn’t have the education to be far enough away from the fallout, a little too close to the main event.
 That’s what Nuclear Chocolate tastes like – try some today!

 Robin Guthrie & John Foxx Mirrorball